Charlotte Church

 Charlotte Maria Church (born Charlotte Maria Reed, 21 February 1986) is a Welsh singer-songwriter, actress, and television presenter from Cardiff.

-As a child, Church was a popular classical singer with a less-successful attempt to move into pop music in 2005.
+As a child, Church was a popular classical singer; as a young woman, she made a less successful move into pop music in 2005.
 By 2007, she had sold more than ten million records worldwide including over five million in the United States.
-She hosted a Channel 4 chat show titled The Charlotte Church Show.
-Church released her first album in five years, titled Back to Scratch, on 25 October 2010.
+She hosted a Channel 4 comedy chat show, The Charlotte Church Show.
+Church released her first album in five years, Back to Scratch, on 25 October 2010.
 Church is a soprano.

 Church has embraced political activism, supporting Jeremy Corbyn when he led the Labour Party, Plaid Cymru in the Senedd elections, and the cause of Welsh independence.

 Early life

-Church was born Charlotte Maria Reed on 21 February 1986 in Llandaff, a district of Cardiff, Wales to Maria and computer engineer Stephen Reed.
-Her parents separated when she was two, and she was raised by her mother who brought her up as a Roman Catholic.
+Church was born Charlotte Maria Reed on 21 February 1986 in Llandaff, a district of Cardiff, Wales, to Maria and computer engineer Stephen Reed.
+Her parents separated when she was two, and she was raised by her mother, who brought her up as a Roman Catholic.
 In 1992, Maria married her second husband, James Church, who adopted Charlotte in 1999.
 She has four siblings: two younger half-brothers, through her biological father, and two older step-siblings from her adoptive father's previous marriage.

-Charlotte's musical break came at age 11 when she sang Andrew Lloyd Webber's "Pie Jesu" over the telephone on the television show This Morning, followed by her performance on ITV's Big, Big Talent Show the same year.
-Subsequent to a request to sing "Pie Jesu" at Rupert Murdoch's 1999 wedding to Wendy Deng, it was revealed that Murdoch and Church's management at the time persuaded Church to waive a £100,000 payment for singing at his wedding in return for "good press".
-Church also received a vocal scholarship to Howell's School Llandaff in Cardiff where she started in 1998, after leaving The Cathedral School, Llandaff.
-With help from tutors, she was able to manage both performing and school work, and said in many interviews that she was "just like every other girl her age".
-She left school at age 16.
+Charlotte's musical break came at age 11 when she sang Andrew Lloyd Webber's "Pie Jesu" over the telephone on the television show This Morning.
+This was followed by her performance on ITV's Big, Big Talent Show the same year.
+Subsequent to a request to sing "Pie Jesu" at Rupert Murdoch's 1999 wedding to Wendy Deng, it was revealed Murdoch and Church's management at the time persuaded Church to waive a £100,000 payment for singing at his wedding in return for "good press".
+Church also received a vocal scholarship to Howell's School Llandaff in Cardiff, where she started in 1998, after leaving The Cathedral School, Llandaff.
+With help from tutors, she was able to manage both performing and school work, and said in many interviews she was "just like every other girl her age".
+She left school in 2002 at the age of 16.